 The new castle built by Zhu Yuanzhang had a total of 13 gates but the Zhonghua Gate was the grandest of them all.
 It had a very complex structure made up of three closed courtyards and four arched doors that served as the entrance.
 There were stone doors set behind the double paneled wooden doors.
 The strategy was to divide the enemy troop in the event of an attack and trap them in the three closed courtyards by dropping the heavy stone doors.

 One of the most interesting features of the castle is its 27 tunnels.
-These were built for storing large amount of food and weapon and had the capacity to hold around 3000 soldiers.
+These were built for storing large amounts of food and weapon and had the capacity to hold around 3000 soldiers.
 Interesting displays of old weapons can be seen in many of these.
-Others lie empty but still makes for a nice walk through the alleys of history.
+Others lie empty but still make for a nice walk through the alleys of history.
 The east and the west side has wide and steep ramps which enabled people to carry materials upward.
-Massive bricks plastered together with specially made cement created with lime, sticky rice juice and tung oil were used.
-Quite interestingly, each of these bricks has, even to this day, the names of the brick makers on them.
+Massive bricks plastered together with specially made cement created with lime, sticky rice juice, and tung oil were used.
+Quite interestingly, each of these bricks has, even to this day, the names of the brickmakers on them.